 d) Rear Yard Setback-A principal structure shall be set back at least ten (10) feet from the rear lot line.
 An accessory structure shall be set back at least five (5) feet from the rear lot line.

 e) Footprints of Principal Structures- Principal structures shall not exceed 5000 square feet in footprint area.
 One principal structure may have a footprint area of up to, but not exceeding, 8000 square feet.
+The remaining principle structures shall not exceed 5000 square feet in area.

-3.9.5 Other Requirements Applicable to Lots in the JC District- No Zoning Permit may be issued for Land Development in the J/C District unless the Land Development meets the following requirements:
+3.9.5 3.9.7 Other Requirements Applicable to Lots in the JC District- No Zoning Permit may be issued for Land Development in the J/C District unless the Land Development meets the following requirements:

 a) Parking Requirements- Parking Supply-In this district, the residential parking requirement shall be based on the number of bedrooms per dwelling unit.
-The spaces required shall only serve to calculate overall supply, and shall not be assigned to specific dwellings.
+The spaces required shall only serve to calculate overall supply and shall not be assigned to specific dwellings.